stnolting/neo430/README.md

 ## Citation

-If you are using the NEO430 for some kind of publication, please cite it as follows:
+If you are using the NEO430 in some kind of publication, please cite it as follows:

 > S. Nolting, "The NEO430 Processor", github.com/stnolting/neo430